 Grants awarded for 2015-2016 school year

 SEFT has awarded two grants for the start of the 2015-2016 school year.
-The first grant funds a series of speakers to help support parents of upper school students through education on topics that are facing our teenagers.
+The first grant funds a speaker series called "Understanding your Teen" to help support parents of upper school students through education on topics that are facing our teenagers.
 The second grant supplies balance ball chairs to the elementary school.

 Three Grants awarded for 2014-2015 school year

 SEFT has awarded three grants totaling $13,000 for this school year.
 The first grant enables the Middle-High School library to purchase 20 Nook eReaders and 200 book titles.
 The second grant allows the seventh grade English/History class to purchase computers and other material to be used in the Roman Aqueduct Project.
 The computers will be maintained by the school and can be used in other projects for years to come.
 The third grant completes the purchase of the Xylophone ensemble for the Early Learning and Elementary music department.
 We believe that all the grants make for better learning experiences at Sutton Schools.

 Grants Awarded for 2013-2014